openstack/ceilometer/doc/source/install/manual.rst

 .. index::
    double: installing; notifications queues

-By default, Ceilometer consumes notifications on the RPC bus sent to **notification_topics** by using a queue/pool name that is identical to the topic name.
+By default, Ceilometer consumes notifications on the messaging bus sent to **notification_topics** by using a queue/pool name that is identical to the topic name.
 You shouldn't have different applications consuming messages from this queue.
 If you want to also consume the topic notifications with a system other than Ceilometer, you should configure a separate queue that listens for the same messages.

 Using multiple dispatchers
 ================================